By Lazelle Jones

 EHGNA designers elected to build the Aktiv on the Ram ProMaster chassis.
 Featuring unibody construction, this front-wheel-drive platform is powered by a 3.6-liter V-6 fuel-injected gasoline engine that sits transverse above the two front wheels.
 The engine is coupled to a six-speed electronic automatic transmission with tow mode.

 The Ram ProMaster is rated to tow 4,112 pounds and comes with a Class 5 receiver hitch and 4-pin and 7-pin electrical couplings.
 The gross vehicle weight rating (GVWR) is 9,350 pounds.
 My test unit had an actual gross weight of 7,600 pounds.
 This included a half tank of fuel (tank capacity is 24 gallons) and a full fresh-water tank (30 gallons).
 The front axle and rear axle gross weights were 3,680 pounds and 3,640 pounds, respectively.

-The Aktiv incorporates a feature that has been around in Europe for some time but has not been used much in North America: a removable cassette for the marine-style toilet.
+Now, the Aktiv incorporates a feature that has been around in Europe for some time but has not been used much in North America: a removable cassette for the marine-style toilet.
 The cassette is housed in an outside driver’s-side compartment.
-When the cassette is full, the RV owner removes it and carries it — like a small suitcase — to a point of disposal in order to dump the waste.
+So, when the cassette is full, the RV owner removes it and carries it — like a small suitcase — to a point of disposal in order to dump the waste.
 The cassette holds 4.6 gallons and is treated with the customary holding tank chemicals.